dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 In this practical you made several changes to the CSS.

-The text colors were adjusted in order to improve the tonal balance of the visualization.
+The text colors were adjusted in order to improve the tonal balance of the visualisation.
 Hover over effects were added, including adding a CSS transition.
-The transition softens the hover over effect and brings a degree of sophistication to the visualization.
+The transition softens the hover over effect and brings a degree of sophistication to the visualisation.

-Finally the popup content was styled to match the rest of the visualization.
+Finally the popup content was styled to match the rest of the visualisation.

 You’re now all done!
 It’s been a long journey and hopefully you were able to follow most of the process.